albertkjoller/albertkjoller.github.io/_news/DDSA-grant.md

 related_posts: false
 ---

-The [Danish Data Science Academy (DDSA)](https://ddsa.dk/phdfellowshipcall2025/) has awarded me a PhD Fellowship grant!
-This is truly amazing and I can't wait to start my project on *geometric approximate Bayesian inference* 🔎
+The **[Danish Data Science Academy (DDSA)](https://ddsa.dk/phdfellowshipcall2025/)** has awarded me a PhD Fellowship grant for my project on *geometric approximate Bayesian inference.* This is truly amazing and I can't wait to get started!